How to Install Modsecurity 2, OWASP CRS with Apache on Ubuntu 22.04 or 20.04

 echo "deb [signed-by=/usr/share/keyrings/digitalwave-modsecurity.gpg] http://modsecurity.digitalwave.hu/ubuntu/ $(lsb_release -sc)-backports main" | sudo tee -a /etc/apt/sources.list.d/digitalwave-modsecurity.list

-You must now set the APT Policy to use this repository first for the mentioned packages you are going to install.
-Copy and paste this command which will do it automatically:
+You must now set the APT Policy to use this repository first for the mentioned packages you will install.
+Copy and paste this command, which will do it automatically:

 cat << EOF | sudo tee -a /etc/apt/preferences.d/99modsecurity